Neuroscience

 • The student's supervisor must be a core faculty member of the Collaborative Specialization in Neuroscience.

-• All master's-level students must complete at least 0.5 full-course equivalent (FCE) chosen from the list of courses approved by the collaborative specialization, as listed below.
+• All master's-level students must complete at least 0.5 full-course equivalent (FCE) chosen from the list of courses approved by the collaborative specialization.

 • The student must attend and present their work as first author at the Annual Collaborative Specialization in Neuroscience Research Day at least once.